byronbytes/TasksLegacy/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve our application and make it less buggy.
+about: Create a report to help us improve our application.
 title: ''
 labels: bug
 assignees: byronbytes